 - For candidates wishing to study for the Harvard MBA, scholarships are available only in exceptional circumstances.
 The Master should be consulted if you wish to do this, and should be only considered if you believe your circumstances are exceptional.

-- It is your responsibility to ensure that your nominated referees send their references by the closing date for applications.
-References can be sent with your application.
-They should be sealed and signed (across the seal) by your referee.
-The signature should be covered with transparent tape, before being given to you.
+- It is your responsibility to ensure that your nominated referees send their references by the closing date for applications, to Michele Anderson (PA to the Master).

 - You are able to choose your own referees.
 If you are a current student, you should ask your Tutor, Director of Studies or a supervisor who knows you well.
 If you have left College & your employment is relevant, your employer or line manager can be your referee.